xd009642/xd009642.github.io/_posts/2024-08-23-snapshoting-testing-neural-networks.markdown

 ## Conclusion

-Snapshot testing does have it's downsides.
+Snapshot testing does have its downsides.
 If you're not vetting the snapshots, the data isn't realistic or they're treated with a lack of care they could make a project look more mature than it is.
 If they're brittle and change often the overhead on developers to push forwards simple changes can be too painful.
-However, for hard to test code particularly code where tests can help drive the development and debugging process more interactively they can prove to be a powerful tool to complement your other testing methods.
-I hope this post has proven somewhat enlightening and I did really enjoy getting to prototype and merge in an idea I've been playing around in my head for a while.
+However, for hard-to-test code particularly code where tests can help drive the development and debugging process more interactively they can prove to be a powerful tool to complement your other testing methods.
+I hope this post has proven somewhat enlightening and I did enjoy getting to prototype and merge in an idea I've been playing around in my head for a while.